ilhan007/ui5con25-handson/docs/5_Develop_Chat_Prompt.md

 # The Chat's Prompt Area

 What is Chat without typing?
 This is the missing piece of the puzzle.
-In this case, we will make use of `TextArea` and `Button` web components, placed side by side to form the prompt area.
+In this case, we will use the `TextArea` and `Button` web components, placed side by side to form the prompt area.

-The user will type in the `TextArea` and then press the `Button` to sumbit the message.
+The user will type in the `TextArea` and then press the `Button` to submit the message.

 <br>

 ## 1. Render the Prompt Area

-- Import `TextArea` and preset some if its properties (`growing`, `growingMaxRows`,`rows`)
+- Import `TextArea` and preset some of its properties (`growing`, `growingMaxRows`,`rows`)
-- Import new icon for the Submit Button
+- Import a new icon for the Submit Button

-**Note:** the snippet shows the new addition
+**Note:** The snippet shows the new code addition.

 ```tsx
 import TextArea from "@ui5/webcomponents/dist/TextArea.js";